Translating Intangible to Tangible Performance: Volume 1 12-page PDF document

 TEAM MANAGEMENT PDF DESCRIPTION

-This product (Translating Intangible to Tangible Performance: Volume 1) is a 12-page PDF document, which you can download immediately upon purchase.
+Translating Intangible to Tangible Performance: Volume 1 is a 12-page PDF document available for immediate download upon purchase.

 Supervision and Management are often at a loss when evaluating performance and they are unable to provide specific examples of non-performance incidents.
 Additionally, employees are caught off guard when they learn about performance expectations after a non-performance incident occurs.
 If, for example, an employee is informed that the level of teamwork being demonstrated is unacceptable and asks what that means, the supervisor or manager cannot quantify what is meant by teamwork.
 Over time, because feedback and ratings cannot be substantiated or justified, supervision and management avoid honest communication and assessment, and employees cease to be held accountable for desired performance.
 This situation ultimately impacts high-performers when their own productivity and quality gradually decline.
 An organization may even wind up keeping employees who should not be kept beyond their probationary periods because they are not meeting performance expectations and the ability to justify terminating employment is deficient.